tadpol/Avrian-Jump/README.markdown

 This started out as a desire to be able to program an Arduino from an iOS device.
 Since it doesn't seem like compiler tools of any sort would get into the app store, I figured something would need to be done in HTML5.
-I figured if a [PC emulator][psemu] could be written in javascript, so could something like this.
+And if a [PC emulator][psemu] could be written in javascript, so could something like this.

 However, recreating the Arduino IDE in HTML seemed like too much work.
 So the project was reduced into something much simpler.
 Mainly, a simple ladder language, and the Audioino